CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 **See [the Accessing Equipment/Software page](/money) for more information.**

 ### If I buy something I need for my project, can I get reimbursed?
-This is very hard - instead, if you need something, contact [Shawn, Andrew and Sarah](/contact) with what you need and why you need it, and ideally links to what you need, as we have a budget we can use to buy equipment and software for you.
+This is very hard - instead, if you need something, contact [the Unit Director](/contact) with what you need and why you need it, and ideally links to what you need, as we have a budget we can use to buy equipment and software for you.
 You should not have to spend your own money on the project.

 ### It's too late, I already spent money on my project - what do I do?
-Email [Shawn, Andrew and Sarah](/contact) and do not spend any more money on it!
+Email [the Unit Director](/contact) and do not spend any more money on it!

 ### How do I apply to use Blue Pebble?
-See [the Accessing Equipment/Software page](/money) and scroll down to the Blue Pebble section - the short answer is email [Shawn, Andrew and Sarah](/contact)
+See [the Accessing Equipment/Software page](/money) and scroll down to the Blue Pebble section - the short answer is email [the Unit Director](/contact)

 # TB1
 ### Is it up to us to download and prepare any code frameworks required for our dissertation before TB2, or will our supervisors provide additional help in some way?